 Whether caused by an accident, injury, surgery, burn or acne, you may have a scar you would like improved.
 Some facial scars can impair normal muscle function of the eyes, mouth or nose.
 While scars may become less obvious over time, all scars are permanent.

-At UCSF Medical Center, our plastic surgeons offer a wide range of treatments for improving the appearance of scars, including the most advanced surgical scar revision techniques, such as skin grafts, Z-plasty or flap surgery.
+At UCSF Health, our plastic surgeons offer a wide range of treatments for improving the appearance of scars.
+We use the most advanced surgical scar revision techniques, such as skin grafts, Z-plasty or flap surgery.

 If you are considering scar revision surgery, you will first meet with a facial plastic surgeon for a consultation.
-Please bring information about your medical history, including previous surgeries, present and past health problems, and any medications, vitamins or nutritional supplements you are taking or have taken at some time.
+Please bring information about your medical history, including previous surgeries, present and past health problems, and any medications, vitamins or nutritional supplements you are taking or have taken.

 If you decide to undergo scar revision and are found to be a good candidate, your surgeon will explain the techniques and anesthesia that will be used, the type of facility where the surgery will be performed, and the risks and costs involved.
-Be sure to ask your surgeon any questions you may have, and express your concerns and expectations related to the surgery.
+Be sure to ask your surgeon any questions you may have and also to express your concerns and expectations related to the surgery.

-Although health insurance typically does not cover cosmetic surgery procedures, if scar revision is performed to minimize scarring from an injury or to improve your ability to function, it may be at least partially covered.
-However, because of their location, most facial scars are considered a cosmetic problem and treatment is therefore typically not covered by insurance.
-Check your policy or call your insurance carrier to determine which scars and treatments are covered.
+Although health insurance typically does not cover cosmetic surgery procedures, surgeries to minimize scarring from an injury or to improve your ability to function may be at least partially covered.
+However, because of their location, most facial scars are considered a cosmetic problem and are typically not covered by insurance.
+Check your policy or call your insurance carrier to determine which types of scars and treatments are covered.

 Although scar revision is a very common procedure and the risks associated with it are rare, it is very important to understand and discuss them with your surgeon before having surgery.
 As with all surgeries, some of the potential complications include infection, bleeding and adverse reactions to anesthesia.

-You can help minimize certain risks by following the instructions of your plastic surgeon, both before and after surgery.
+You can help minimize certain risks by following your plastic surgeon's instructions, both before and after surgery.
 Once the date for surgery has been set, your surgeon will provide you with specific instructions on how to prepare for surgery.
 These include guidelines on drinking, smoking, and taking and avoiding certain medications and vitamins.
 If you smoke, it is highly recommended that you stop smoking for a period of time before and after surgery.

-It is suggested that you arrange for someone to drive you home after surgery and care for you afterwards until you are feeling better.
+We suggest that you arrange for someone to drive you home after surgery and care for you afterward until you are feeling better.

 The scar revision technique your surgeon will use will depend on your type of scar.